i05nagai/memorandum/language/english_speaking.md

 * objectively
 * subjectively
     * Teachers should never grade their students subjectively.
+* subject
+    * be subject to
+        * likely to experience or suffer from sth
+            * the bay is subject to heavy fog in summer
+            * if the plants are growing well, they'll be less subject to pests
+        * if an action or event is subject to sth, it needs sth to happen before it can take place
+        * the agreement will be subject to approval by the League's 30 teams and the players
 * walk of life
     * When people talk about walk(s) of life, they are referring to different types of jobs and different levels of society
     * Even though he's a celebrity, he has friends from all walks of life.